gregvanl/vscode-docs/blogs/2019/wsl/part2/linux-wsl-vscode2.md

 ![no Python on Windows](no-python-on-windows.png)

-Remember, Python is installed in the Linux distro, which means if I'm editing my Python files on the Windows side, I can't run or debug them unless I install the same Python development stack on Windows.
-And that defeats the purpose of having an isolated Linux instance set up with all my Python tools and runtimes!
+Remember, Python is installed in the Linux distro, which means if we're editing Python files on the Windows side, we can't run or debug them unless we install the same Python development stack on Windows.
+And that defeats the purpose of having an isolated Linux instance set up with all our Python tools and runtimes!

 What can we do?
 Visual Studio Code and the Remote – WSL extension to the rescue.

 ## Visual Studio Code

-VS Code is a lightweight but powerful, cross platform source code editor, built on open source.
+VS Code is a lightweight, cross platform source code editor, built on open source.
 It comes with built-in support for modern web development with JavaScript, TypeScript, Node.js, CSS, etc. It also has a rich ecosystem of extensions (10K+) providing support for 100s of languages and frameworks, such as Python, Go, PHP, Java, C++, and C#.

 If you don't already have VS Code, [download it now](https://code.visualstudio.com).
 It's about 50 MB to download on Windows and sets up in less than a minute.

 Now we just need the magic, and that is the [Remote – WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 Open the Extensions view in VS Code (Ctrl+Shift+X) and search for "wsl".
 Choose the **Remote – WSL** extension as seen below (it should be at the top of the list) and press **Install**.

 ![Remote - WSL extension](remote-wsl-extension.png)